-Dr. Rupal Juran of Basinski & Juran, MDs, in Newburgh, Indiana, loves taking care of women and feels blessed to have the opportunity to become an integral part of their gynecology.
+Dr. Rupal Juran of Basinski & Juran, MDs, in Newburgh, Indiana, loves taking care of women and feels blessed to have the opportunity to become an integral part of their care.
 From minimally invasive surgeries and procedures to well-woman exams for females of all ages, including adolescents and teens, Dr. Juran is committed to providing the highest standard of medical care to women in Evansville, Indiana, and the surrounding communities.
-Although she specializes in gynecological surgery, Dr. Juran enjoys working with each patient, taking an individualized approach to both surgical and nonsurgical treatments and concerns.
+Although she specializes in gynecological surgery, Dr. Juran enjoys working with each patient to come up with an individualized treatment plan for their condition, based around their priorities.

 Originally from southern Illinois, Dr. Juran began her medical education at Northwestern University Feinberg School of Medicine in Chicago, Illinois, where she earned her medical degree.
 She spent a year of medical school researching polycystic ovary syndrome at the University of Iowa as a Doris Duke Clinical Research Fellow.
 Upon graduation, she relocated to St. Louis for her residency in gynecology at Washington University School of Medicine, where she had the honor of being appointed chief resident.

 From there, Dr. Juran went on to complete specialized training as a Fellow in Minimally Invasive Gynecologic Surgery at Indiana University Medical Center (IUMC).
 Dr. Juran learned to apply these innovative techniques to treat patients with conditions such as fibroids, endometriosis, pelvic pain, and other complicated medical conditions so women would not have to undergo invasive, painful surgeries.
 Today, more than 99% of Dr. Juran’s patients successfully undergo minimally invasive surgeries for these issues, even in the most challenging situations.

 It was also at IUMC that Dr. Juran became a lecturer in clinical obstetrics and gynecology.
 Today, she continues to educate medical students at Indiana University School of Medicine as a volunteer clinical assistant professor of gynecology.
 Dr. Juran and her husband, Peter, enjoy raising their young children in southern Indiana.

 Bio and CV